 See how I used the phrase “NCAA Tournament bracket projections” in the screenshot above?
 I did this to ensure that the “NCAA Tournament” part was visible in the search engine result, since the addition of “March Madness” to the SEO title had pushed “NCAA Tournament” toward the cutoff point.
 (Remember from my first example?)

 I also wanted to include the phrase “field of 68,” which is a tertiary phrase that might draw some search interest.

-The meta description is important because it’s your second chance to include important keywords that might not make it into your title tag.
+The meta description is an important part of your SEO steps because it’s your second chance to include important keywords that might not make it into your title tag.

 This was a good opportunity to display some gratitude to the loyal audience members who had kept up with Andy’s daily updates throughout the previous week.

 And don’t forget: optimizing for humans is optimizing for search engines. 😉